-Unless you’ve been scheduled in advance for a particular reason, such as periodontal disease treatment, your dentist will first assess any affected teeth and discuss with you exactly why you might need an emergency tooth extraction.
-If there’s the possibility that you might have an abscess (viewable by X-ray) and need dental abscess treatment, you’ll be required to take a course of antibiotics prior to the extraction procedure.
+Unless you have been scheduled in advance for a particular reason, such as periodontal disease treatment, your dentist will first assess any affected teeth and discuss with you exactly why you might need an emergency tooth extraction.
+If there is the possibility that you might have an abscess (viewable by x-ray) and need dental abscess treatment, you will be required to take a course of antibiotics prior to the extraction procedure.

-You’ll likely still experience numbness in the mouth for an hour or so after the local anaesthetic has worn off.
+It is likely you will still experience numbness in the mouth for an hour or so after the local anaesthetic has worn off.
 Please try to avoid biting your cheek or tongue or burning your mouth when drinking hot liquids.

-Once the anaesthetic has worn off, if you’re still experiencing discomfort, take a household painkiller (headache tablet).
-Don’t take Aspirin, as this can cause the socket to bleed.
-You should also avoid smoking and alcohol for 24 hours after an emergency tooth extraction, as these can have a negative effect on the healing process
+Once the anaesthetic has worn off, if you are still experiencing discomfort, take a household painkiller (headache tablet).
+Do not take Aspirin, as this can cause the socket to bleed.
+You should also avoid smoking and alcohol for 24 hours after an emergency tooth extraction, as these can have a negative effect on the healing process.